Types of Degrees Chemistry Majors Are Getting

 Bachelor’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to chemistry.
+Note that some of these people may have jobs that are not directly related to a chemistry degree.

 Salaries According to BLS

 Chemistry majors often go into careers where salaries can range from $64,340 to $92,360 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Chemistry

 Some careers associated with chemistry require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for chemistry careers below.

 |Education Level||Percentage of Workers|